majedhnq/artificial-intelligence/README.md

 # Task one
-*install  ROS on Ubunto OS 20.04 LTS
+-install  ROS on Ubunto OS 20.04 LTS